-In a complete 180 move, Honda, who was originally a fellow bully to Yugi and best friend to Jounouchi, gets turned into somewhat of a goody two shoes in the anime.
+Onto other general notes, in a complete 180 move, Honda, who was originally a fellow bully to Yugi and best friend to Jonouchi, gets turned into somewhat of a goody two shoes in the anime.
 He’s a school beautification club member and was even up for student council president, but lost the election.

 I never thought I’d say this while doing this comparison, especially so early, but the reboot actually did this part more accurately.
-Even though this version gives Honda more personality and differentiates himself more from Jounouchi, the later anime keeps him as a fellow bully and best friend to Jounouchi, later fellow friend to Yugi…..And he basically becomes a load of nothingness once he stops being a bully because, unlike Jounouchi who has a strong personality, continues to better himself and goes off to become an amazing duelist, Honda basically stagnates for all of eternity, only duels all of once, and strives to…..drive a motorcycle, hit on his best friend’s sister and turn into a robot monkey.
+Even though this version gives Honda more personality and differentiates him more from Jonouchi, the 2000 anime keeps him as a fellow bully and best friend to Jonouchi, later fellow friend to Yugi…..And he basically becomes a load of nothingness once he stops being a bully because, unlike Jonouchi who has a strong personality, continues to better himself and goes off to become an amazing duelist, Honda basically stagnates for all of eternity, only duels all of once, and strives to…..drive a motorcycle, hit on his best friend’s sister and turn into a robot monkey.

 This is a welcome change that I would’ve actually liked to have been kept in the reboot, kinda.
 At least it would’ve given Honda more personality.
 Honestly, it wouldn’t give him more of a reason to exist, but still, it’s better than nothing.
 My issue with the Season Zero!Honda in this situation is that he also gets beat up later in the episode even though he wasn’t one of the bullies attacking Yugi in this version, so you kinda feel bad for him.